fulldecent/blog.phor.net/_posts/2024-02-20-howto-spend-amex-gift-card-amazon.md

 And you need to screenshot that error message on the page with your order details.

-## Step 3: File a complaint with the Consumer Financial Protection Bureau
+## Step 3: file a complaint with the Consumer Financial Protection Bureau

 Visit the [Consumer Financial Protection Bureau](https://portal.consumerfinance.gov/consumer/s/login/SelfRegister).
 And fill in your basic contact information.
 This is a US federal government website, which you can verify by seeing `.gov` at the end of the domain name in the URL you land on.